MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 List the global coupons and count the activate coupons for users.
 Show the orders which any global coupons are used in by listing with the relevant coupon code.

+Version 1.1.1 and 1.1.2:

+Small bug fixes.
+README and Description is updated for more detail.

 -----

 To-Do: